 A: The TPMS light only comes on to indicate that low pressure has been detected in one or more of your tires.
 This can sometimes happen due to changes in weather and fluctuations in the internal pressure of your tires.
 However, you can never go wrong with bringing your vehicle in for us to inspect it when this warning signal catches your attention.

-After covering all of this info, odds are that you are ready to stop by and equip your vehicle with a great new set of tires that is perfectly suited to match your daily commute or big plans for traveling out of town.
+After covering all of this info, odds are that you are ready to stop by and equip your vehicle with a great new set of tires that is perfectly suited to match your daily commute here in Norwalk or next trip down to the historic South Norwalk (SoNo) neighborhood, the Lockwood-Mathews Mansion Museum, or even the Maritime Aquarium.
 To get started on this process, feel free to give us a ring at 203-840-1750 when you have a few free minutes to talk.
 Doing so is the best way to get connected with our team and ensure that you find the right set of tires for your car, truck, or sport utility vehicle (SUV).